Acre, Israel: Early Islamic period

-During the 10th century, Acre was still part of Jund al-Urdunn.
-Local Arab geographer al-Muqaddasi visited Acre during the early Fatimid Caliphate in 985, describing it as a fortified coastal city with a large mosque possessing a substantial olive grove.
-Fortifications had been previously built by the autonomous Emir Ibn Tulun of Egypt, who annexed the city in the 870s, and provided relative safety for merchant ships arriving at the city's port.
-When Persian traveller Nasir Khusraw visited Acre in 1047, he noted that the large Jama Masjid was built of marble, located in the centre of the city and just south of it lay the "tomb of the Prophet Salih."
+During the 10th century, Acre was still part of Jund al-Urdunn, whose capital was at Tabariyya.
+Al-Maqdisi visited Akka during the rule of the early Fatimid Caliphate in 985, describing a fortified coastal city with a large mosque possessing a substantial olive grove.
+When Persian traveller Nasir Khusraw visited Acre in 1047, he noted that the city was partially located on an elevation along the sea coast, citing the proclivity of inhabitants of the area to build along the sea only where there was higher ground, in fear of the waves encroachment.
+He also described the large El-Jazzar Mosque, built of marble, located in the centre of the city, where just south of it lay the "tomb of the Prophet Salih."
 Khusraw provided a description of the city's size, which roughly translated as having a length of 1.24 km and a width of 300 m.
 This figure indicates that Acre at that time was larger than its current Old City area, most of which was built between the 18th and 19th centuries.